 Dryer Won’t Start: Actions You Can Take

 Being unable to dry your clothes is a hassle that no one should have to go through for long.
-Luckily there are actions you can take to fix your dryer at home.
+Luckily, there are actions you can take to fix your dryer at home.

-Plug-in or Replace Power Cord
+Step 1: Plug-in or Replace Power Cord

 Safety is the number one concern when working on fixing the power supply to your dryer.
-For a faulty dryer, you will want to check the outlet and fuse box so eye protection, and rubber gloves are recommended.
+For a faulty dryer, you will want to check the outlet and fuse box, so eye protection and rubber gloves are recommended.

 To check the outlet and fuse box, use a multimeter.
 The screws holding the fuse and the holes of the outlet should have two readings of both 120 volts and 240 volts.
 If you get no reading from one of those places, it may be time to replace the outlet or fuse.

-Check Thermal Fuse for Continuity
+Step 2: Check the Thermal Fuse for Continuity

 The fuses are important to check with a multimeter in a dryer that won’t start.
 The one that regulates the overheating of the heating element and overall dryer function is the most important to check and see if it has burnt out.

-Adjust Gas Supply Valve
+Step 4: Gas Supply Valve and Igniter

-Check Door Switch for Continuity
+Step 5: Check the Door Switch for Continuity

 Fixing a broken door switch on a dryer that won’t start requires you to identify if the wire that connects the door to the motherboard panel of the dryer is cut.
 If so, you need to replace the wire.
-If it is not cut, you will need to use a multimeter to check the switch and wiring connections for continuity.
+If it is not cut, you must use a multimeter to check the switch and wiring connections for continuity.
 Replace the switch if you get infinity readings for the switch.

 Remember, a dryer won’t turn on but still have power if the door switch is broken.
 Make sure the electricity is off before making any repairs.

-Why Clients Choose Fixappliances CA
+Why Our Clients Choose FIX Appliances CA For Service

 Some reasons why you should choose us: